clarklab/sketch-invision-prototype/README.md

 Like we did with the header, let's round up the elements we just created and turn them into a group (CMD+G).
 Rename the group to "comment", then turn it into a symbol.

-With the "comment" symbol selected, choose Arrange > Make Grid.
+With the "comment" symbol selected, choose (Arrange > Make Grid).
 We're going to make a grid with 5 rows (spaced 40px) and 1 column (which will give us a single stack of comments, ala Twitter).

 ### Step 8